French verb moods

 3 impersonal moods in French

-The characteristic of an impersonal mode is that it is not possible to use personal subject pronouns, except for il/ce (he).
+The characteristic of a French impersonal mode is that it is not possible to use personal subject pronouns, except for il/ce (he).

 Well, the gerund, infinitive and participle have the same characteristic.
 There are impersonal mood.